This post was originally published in November 2022.

 Pasquini’s impressive family lineage can be traced back to 1957, when Ambrose Pasquini opened Moka D’Oro, one of LA’s first espresso bars.

-Today, his successors continue to carry on his legacy, supplying espresso machines, doing repairs and selling their own coffee beans.
-I thought it was also a coffee shop, but it’s not.
-However, you can still walk inside to appreciate the beautiful stainless steel machines.
+Today, his successors continue to carry on his legacy by supplying espresso machines, performing repairs, and selling their own coffee beans.
+I thought Pasquini also doubled as a coffee shop, but it’s not.
+However, you can still peruse their impressive inventory and appreciate the craftsmanship on the sleek stainless steel machines.

 The Left Bank